mediachain/mediachain/rfc/mediachain-rfc-2.md

 Work competition for leader election.

-Similarly, a peer node may attempt to build a trivially long blockchain attempting to needlessly trigger partition healing protocols.
-These attacks can be mitigated by treating a block as a transaction, and thus requiring Proof of Work by the commiting node before they can be accepted.
+Similarly, a peer node may attempt to build a trivially long blockchain to needlessly trigger partition healing protocols.
+These attacks can be mitigated by treating a block as a transaction, and thus requiring Proof of Work by the commiting node before accepting it.

 However, given that core network membership is moderated by signing Level-1 certificates, problems of this nature should be treated as